Posted on Friday 26 February 2021

 There is no doubt that the pandemic has turned the Canada's economy upside down.

 From the most established and top Inc 500 companies, to mom and pop stores Canada wide, everyone is struggling.
 In most cases, in a very negative way.
+Some are getting multiple e transfer payday loans just to get by.

 Every single business and individual has been effected by this Covid-19 “plague” and that is just the reality.